IvanDeBoi/ivandeboi.github.io/README.md

 ## Talks
+- 15/07/2025, The creation of ruled surfaces in a hall of mirrors, Bridges 2025 : Mathematics and the Arts, 40 attendees
 - 20/01/2025, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, >100 attendees
 - 4/12/24, How to Exploit Uncertainty in AI for XR development, invited talk, Multimedia and Creative Technologies, Karel de Grote University College, >100 attendees
 - 22/10/24, Gauss is GOAT @Mathfest24, 100 attendees